Billy Bob Thornton: Health problems

 During his early years in Los Angeles, Thornton was admitted to a hospital and diagnosed with myocarditis, a heart condition thought to be brought on by his diet.
 He has since said that he follows a vegan diet and is "extremely healthy", eating no junk food as he is allergic to wheat and dairy.
+In 2026, Thornton elaborated that he has the "A-B negative" blood type, which caused him to have fewer digestive enzymes and made him allergic to wheat, dairy, shellfish and meat.

 Thornton has dyslexia and obsessive–compulsive disorder.
 Various idiosyncratic behaviors have been well documented in interviews with Thornton; among these is a phobia of antique furniture, a disorder shared by Dwight Yoakam's character Doyle Hargraves in the Thornton-penned Sling Blade and by Thornton's own character in the 2001 film Bandits.
 Additionally, he has stated that he has a fear of certain types of silverware, a trait assumed by his character in 2001's Monster's Ball, in which he insists on a plastic spoon for his daily bowl of ice cream.